jason-p-cress/hp-bladesystem-itnm-agent/README.txt

  installed and running.
 It creates slot entries on the discovered chassis and attaches the discovered hosts to the slot entries.

+ When used in tandem with the VMWare ESXi Discover Agent available in the link below, this provids a solution for full topology RCA in virtualized infrastructures that leverage HP BladeSystem components, from the Chassis level, to the Blade Server level, to the VMWare ESXi level, and down to the virtual machine level.

  This agent has been built using the CiscoSwitchInPerl.pl perl agent structure example.